Antillean Creole: Vocabulary

 The vocabulary of Antillean Creole is based mostly on French, with many contributions from West African languages, Spanish, English and Amerindian languages.

 Varieties

+Martinican Creole French

+Martinican Creole is widely spoken in Martinique which had mixed between French and African languages developed between the white settlers and the slaves from Africa who has settled in the New World.
+Martinique's history and its origin were the Arawaks that became the first known inhabitants along with the Carib tribes before the Spanish led by Christopher Columbus arrive in Martinique in 1502 and claimed it for Spain before handing over to the French in 1635 by King Louis XIV of France which affected as the Code Noir which tens of thousands of slaves from Africa were taken to the new French colony of Martinique.
+The elements of Martinican Creole was mixed with English, Spanish, Portuguese, Indian, African, Amerindian and other ethnic minorities as a mixture of blend like Haitian Creole and Louisiana Creole once the French settlers along with their African slaves became the heart of the French Caribbean.
+Martinican Creole is a regional language because the island has European, British, French, Spanish, Portuguese, Indians (Tamils), Blacks (Africans), Martinicans, Caribs and others.
+It is considered part of Overseas France and a European region which became an Overseas département on 19 March 1946.
+Martinique shares characteristics with both the Caribbean and Latin America as a whole, with various African language that develops Martinican Creole had bring more closely tied to the latter due to its French, Spanish and Latin connections with the black majority.

 Dominican Creole French

 Dominican Creole French is the generally-spoken language in Dominica.

 Its mutual intelligibility rate with other varieties of Antillean Creole is almost 100%.
 Its syntactic, grammatical and lexical features are virtually identical to that of Martinican Creole, but like its Saint Lucian counterpart, it has more English loanwords than the Martinican variety.
 People who speak Haitian Creole can also understand Dominican Creole French.
 Even though there are a number of distinctive features, they are mutually intelligible.

 Like the other Caribbean Creoles, Dominican French Creole combines a syntax of African and Carib origin with a vocabulary primarily derived from French.

 Saint Lucian Creole French

-Saint Lucian Creole French is commonly spoken in Saint Lucia.
+Saint Lucian French Creole is commonly spoken in Saint Lucia.
 Its syntactic, grammatical and lexical features are virtually identical to that of Martinican Creole.

 Like the other Caribbean creoles, Saint Lucian French Creole combines a syntax of African and Carib origin with a vocabulary primarily derived from French.
 The language can be considered to be mutually intelligible with French creoles of the Lesser Antilles and is related to Haitian Creole, which has nonetheless a number of distinctive features.

 It is still widely spoken in Saint Lucia.
 In the mid-19th century, migrants took the language with them to Panama, where it is now moribund.